kkmann1/chatbot-model/README.md

 I have not been able to extract the Turns dictionary in a manner that makes sense yet.
 That is the immediate step before continuuing on with the analysis.
 Once completed, I intend to use the information in Turns as the feature set that will determine if the conversation was successful.
 The two labels - userSurveyRating and wizardSurveyTaskSuccessful - are the classifiers for these dialogues.
 Successful dialogues result in if userSurveyRatings are above 4 and if wizardSurveyTaskSuccessful is 1.
 Supervised machine learning will be used to build this analysis.

+## Project Check In: September 12, 2017

+Because I found it difficult to flatten the Turns nested dictionaries, I ended up using for loops to take the data I wanted from the dictionaries and append them back to the main data frame of results.
+I also included the library TextBlob, which provides Sentiment Analysis.
+The results of the sentiment analysis for each dialogue was appended to the final feature matrix.

+I was only able to run two passes of the SVM and Random Forest classification models at my data set.
+The first included all features (around 30 features) and the second was ran for about 20 features.
+However, I was only able to achieve 75% as a metrics score.

 ## Sample Data